largemouth bass bar

 2. Registration for Principles of Aquaculture:

-B. International students (countries other than U.S.) receive instructions for registration from Dr. Tidwell.
+International students (countries other than U.S.) receive instructions for registration from Dr. Tidwell.

 3. Kentucky State University will contact the student about payment arrangements.